 Apart from these benefits Bhajan also helps in building a positive approach.
 Fundamentally, bhajans have an ability to increase awareness of our surroundings and helps in building human qualities.

 Research Reference – http://www.voiceofresearch.org/doc/sep-2013/sep-2013_7.pdf

 Adi Guru Sankaracharya ascribed Bhaj Govindam, a devotional composition in Sanskrit.
-He too emphasised on the benefits of listening bhajans.
-He refers in the verses that at the time of death, Money and all worldly knowledge will go in vain, only his name is the saviour from this miserable cycle of life and death.
+He too emphasized the benefits of listening bhajans.
+He refers in the verses that at the time of death, Money and all worldly knowledge will go in vain, only his name is the savior from this miserable cycle of life and death.
 Therefore sing the glory of God.